viranzo/crel2/README.md

 	<div>click me!</div>
 	Launches the function when clicked

+You can also object properties as attributes during creation:

+	var test = crel2('div', ['arr', [1,2,3,4] ], 'this div has an array as attribute');

+	console.log(test.arr.length);
+	// 3

-You could probably use crel to rearrange existing dom..
+You could probably use crel to rearrange existing dom...

     crel(someDiv,
         crel(someOtherDiv, anotherOne)